Optoelectronic Fingerprints of Interference between Different Charge Carriers in Graphene Superlattices and Analogies to Twisted Graphene Bilayers: Introduction

 One of the most interesting examples of superlattices resulting from spatial modulation in a 2D material is Kekul\'e-patterned graphene.
 This phase was first proposed as a novel platform hosting fractionally charged topological excitations \cite{Mudry2007,Chamon2000} and later considered in a mechanism for unconventional superconductivity in graphite \cite{Bitan_2010}.
 Very recently, Kekul\'e ordering has been predicted to arise in the correlated insulating states of TBG \cite{Bultnick2018,Hoi_2019}, increasing the interest in the study of Kekul\'e-patterned superlattices.

 There has also been increasing interest in the transport properties of Kekul\'e-patterned graphene for applications in valleytronics \cite{Wang2015,Ren2015,Wang2018,Elias_2019,Tijerina_2019,Wu2020,Wang2020}, since the symmetry of the modulation folds the $K$, $K'$ valleys to the center of the BZ and enables intervalley transport for low-energy carriers \cite{Cheianov2009,Gamayun,Naumis2020,Herrera2020}.
 Kekul\'e ordering has been predicted to arise in graphene due to multiple mechanisms like the ordering of adatoms \cite{Cheianov2009,Gonzalez2018}, substrate mismatch \cite{Giovannetti2015,Gutierrez2016,Wallbank2013}, isotropic strain \cite{Sorella2018}, electron-phonon coupling \cite{Classen} and spin-phonon coupling \cite{Weber2021}.
-However, the experimental realization of Kekul\'e-patterned graphene and the probing of its electronic structure was not achieved until very recently \cite{Gutierrez2016,Eom2020}.
+However, the experimental realization of Kekul\'e-patterned graphene and the probing of its electronic structure was not achieved until very recently \cite{Gutierrez2016,Eom2020,Shuyun2021}.
 The measurement of the low-energy density of states \cite{Eom2020} supported predictions about the existence of two Kekul\'e-ordered phases: one preserving the Dirac point and the other opening a gap \cite{Gamayun}.
-However, further studies are required to support other important features, like the valley-momentum locking \cite{Eom2020,Gamayun}.
+However, further studies are required to support the presence of other important features like the valley-momentum locking \cite{Eom2020,Gamayun}, which refers to a coupling between the momentum $\vect{p}$ and the valley isospin $\tau=K,K'$ introduced by the Kekul\'e order.
+This coupling is described by an additional term $\vect{p}\cdot\vect{\tau}$ in the Dirac Hamiltonian, analogous to the helicity operator $\vect{p}\cdot\vect{\sigma}$ describing momentum and pseudospin $\sigma=A,B$ coupling in pristine graphene.